conan-io/docs/developing_packages/editable_packages.rst

 ------------------------------

-To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we are going to create **a link from the reference in the cache to the local working directory**:
+To avoid creating the package ``cool/version@user/dev`` in the cache for every change, we are going to put that package in editable mode, creating **a link from the reference in the cache to the local working directory**:

 .. code-block:: bash

-    $ conan link <path/to/local/dev/libcool> cool/version@user/dev
+    $ conan editable add <path/to/local/dev/libcool> cool/version@user/dev
-    # you could do cd <path/to/local/dev/libcool> && conan link . cool/version@user/dev
+    # you could do cd <path/to/local/dev/libcool> && conan editable add . cool/version@user/dev

 That is it.
 Now, every usage of ``cool/version@user/dev``, by any other Conan package, or project